nikutto/proconlib/README.md

 ## Description

     This library is for myself.
-    Anyone can use this library, but that is not guaranteed.
+    Anyone can use this library, but at your own risk.

 ## Algorithm

 - ConvexHullTrick
+- Compress

 ## DataStructure

 - SegmentTree
 - LazySegmentTree
+- BSLazySegmentTree (Binary Searchable LazySegmentTree)
+- BIT(add and sum only)
 - DisjointSparseTable
 - UnionFind